AdHoc-Protocol/AdHoc-protocol/README.md

 ## `.cs?`

-This command launches the **AdHoc Observer**, a powerful, web-based tool for visualizing, analyzing, and documenting your protocol definitions.
+Launches the **AdHoc Observer**, a web-based tool for visualizing, analyzing, and documenting your protocol definitions.
 It connects via WebSocket to receive live protocol data and renders it as a series of interconnected diagrams.

-Example:

 ```cmd
     AdHocAgent.exe MyProtocol.cs?
 ```

-The Observer is an integrated development environment for your protocol, allowing you to:
+The Observer lets you:

-* **Visualize High-Level Architecture:** See all hosts, the packs they handle, and the communication **connections** linking them in a clear, interactive graph.
+* **Visualize high-level architecture:** See all hosts, the packs they handle, and the **connections** linking them in a clear, interactive graph.
-* **Drill into Data Flow Logic:** Right-click a **connection** to open a detailed pop-up view of its state machine, including all stages and branching logic.
+* **Drill into data flow logic:** Right-click a **connection** to open a detailed pop-up view of its state machine, including all stages and branching logic.
-* **Inspect Data Structures:** Left-click a pack to instantly view its fields, data types, and nested structures in a dedicated diagram.
+* **Inspect data structures:** Left-click a pack to view its fields, data types, and nested structures.
-* **Annotate and Document:** Double-click the background to create, edit, and save rich-text "stickers" (notes) directly on the diagrams.
+* **Annotate and document:** Double-click the background to create, edit, and save rich-text notes ("stickers") directly on the diagrams.
-* **Navigate with Ease:** Use a searchable, collapsible tree view in the sidebar to quickly find and focus on any host, pack, or **connection**.
+* **Navigate:** Use a searchable, collapsible tree view in the sidebar to find and focus on any host, pack, or **connection**.
-* **Persist Your Workspace:** All layout customizations (node positions, pan, zoom) and annotations are automatically saved.
+* **Persist your workspace:** All layout customizations (node positions, pan, zoom) and annotations are automatically saved.

 > **[See the full Observer User Guide](./Observer.md) for a detailed explanation of all features.**